JoneyXiao/devopsme/src/README.md

 ## <img src="/assets/icon/purpose.svg" width="30" height="30" style="vertical-align: middle;"> Purpose

 This website aims to provide a comprehensive collection of DevOps interview questions and answers to help professionals prepare for technical interviews.
-Whether you're just starting your DevOps journey or looking to advance your career, these curated questions will help you strengthen your knowledge and confidence.
+Whether you're just starting your DevOps journey or looking to advance your career, these curated questions will help you strengthen your knowledge and confidence. **We're continuously expanding our collection with the latest DevOps technical documentation and best practices!**

 ## <img src="/assets/icon/features.svg" width="30" height="30" style="vertical-align: middle;"> Features